 Scale is the ratio of shrinking compared to the real thing.
 1/200 scale means that the aircraft model will be 200 times smaller, so for example a 747-400 model will be about 35 cm long, and 17,5 cm at a 1/400 scale.

-The two most common scales that people collect is 1/400 and 1/200, there is also 1/500 which is less common.
+The two most common scales that people collect are 1/400 and 1/200, there is also 1/500 which is less common.
 1/200 models can get quite large, especially for aircraft like the A380 or 747-8, so they can be good for a collection centre piece, a display model for a desk or company show case, and can work well as a gift too.
 Many people collect 1/200 models too – they are often the most detailed affordable models on the market.

 1/400 models are significantly, well… 2 times, smaller.
 Depending on the brand, they naturally have less acurate details and scale look.
 Depending on what you enjoy, they can be more practical to collect and set up in sceneries like model airport or small taxiway dislays.
 1/400 models are also less costly to collect.
 On the other hand, smaller aircraft, like an f-16 or small general aviation aircraft, are really tiny at 1/400 scale, which can make them look like toys rather than collector items.